What Is Local Acquiring? How It Cuts International Payment Costs

 This matters because card scheme rules treat domestic and cross-border transactions very differently:

-Scheme fees — Visa and Mastercard apply additional cross-border assessment fees (typically 0.4–1.0%) on transactions where the acquirer and issuer are in different countries.
+• Scheme fees: Visa and Mastercard apply additional cross-border assessment fees on transactions where the acquirer and issuer are in different countries.
+The rates vary by scheme, region and card type, so work from your own scheme fee schedule rather than a published range.

-Authorisation rates — Issuers are more likely to approve transactions that appear domestic.
-Cross-border transactions trigger additional fraud screening, soft declines, and 3DS challenges.
-The difference in authorisation rates is typically 5–15 percentage points.
+• Authorisation rates: Issuers are more likely to approve transactions that appear domestic.
+Cross-border transactions trigger additional fraud screening, soft declines and 3DS challenges.
+The size of that gap varies by market and card mix.

 In short, local acquiring makes international payments behave like domestic ones.
 The economics improve, the conversion rates improve, and the customer experience improves.